alandmoore/wcgbrowser/README.rst

-suppress_alerts        False              If True, blocks JavaScript popup alerts from appearing, or shows them when False. allow_printing         False              Enable printing of web pages from the context menu or toolbar. print_settings         (empty)            Specify default printer settings, see below. default_password       (empty)            default password to send when pages request authentication default_user           (empty)            default username to send when pages request authentication enable_diagnostic      False              Enable the display of diagnostic information when Ctrl-Alt-? is hit.
+suppress_alerts        False              If True, blocks JavaScript popup alerts from appearing, or shows them when False. allow_printing         False              Enable printing of web pages from the context menu or toolbar. print_settings         (empty)            Specify default printer settings, see below. default_encoding       "utf-8"            The default encoding for the system to use. default_password       (empty)            default password to send when pages request authentication default_user           (empty)            default username to send when pages request authentication enable_diagnostic      False              Enable the display of diagnostic information when Ctrl-Alt-? is hit.